Constraining braneworlds with entanglement entropy: Introduction

 \section{Introduction}

 Braneworld models of the universe as being embedded in a higher-dimensional spacetime have led to a plethora of insights into particle physics and quantum gravity \cite{Agrawal:2022rqd}.
-The original scenario of Randall and Sundrum \cite{Randall:1999ee} considers $(d+1)$-dimensional\footnote{Technically, \cite{Randall:1999ee} takes $d = 4$ to reflect our universe, but we keep $d$ general for now, only requiring $d > 2$.} ``bulk" Einstein gravity with Newton's constant $G_{d+1}$, cosmological constant $\Lambda = -\frac{d(d-1)}{2L^2}$ (with $L$ a length scale), and two $d$-dimensional branes, both with action proportional to their worldvolumes.
-The Randall-Sundrum (RS) brane actions take the schematic form
+The original scenario of Randall and Sundrum \cite{Randall:1999ee} considers $(d+1)$-dimensional\footnote{Technically, \cite{Randall:1999ee} takes $d = 4$ to reflect our universe, but we keep $d$ general for now, only requiring $d > 2$.} ``bulk" Einstein gravity with Newton constant $G_{d+1}$, cosmological constant $\Lambda = -\frac{d(d-1)}{2L^2}$ (with $L$ a length scale), and two $d$-dimensional branes, both with action proportional to their worldvolumes.
+The Randall--Sundrum (RS) brane actions take the schematic form

 $T$ is a \textit{tension} parameter for the brane with induced metric $\tilde{g}$.
 Furthermore, one may instead consider only one brane \cite{Randall:1999vf}, which results in an infinite anti-de Sitter (AdS) bulk.
-While the action \eqref{rstermScheme} does not directly arise in string theory, it can be thought off as a low-energy effective action for any brane-like object.
-For a brane whose only degree of freedom is its geometric embedding, the action \eqref{rstermScheme} is the only zero-derivative term consistent with symmetries, in particular reparameterization invariance.
+While the action \eqref{rstermScheme} does not directly arise in string theory, it can be thought of as a low-energy effective action for any brane-like object.\footnote{By ``brane-like object," we mean any $(d+1)$-dimensional source of energy density in the bulk whose size in one spatial direction is much smaller than the AdS scale $L$ and in other directions is of $O(L)$.
+For such an object, we can use the low-energy effective action in its derivative expansion to describe its dynamics.} For a brane whose only degree of freedom is its geometric embedding, the action \eqref{rstermScheme} is the only zero-derivative term consistent with symmetries, in particular reparameterization invariance.

 Among its many phenomenological aspects (see for example \cite{Arkani-Hamed:1999wga,Goldberger:1999uk,Kim:1999ja,Csaki:1999mp,Arkani-Hamed:2000ijo}), the braneworld program provides a framework for studying quantum features of gravity on the branes \cite{Gubser:1999vj,Verlinde:1999fy}.
 Furthermore, if the branes themselves have AdS geometry---in which case we call them Karch--Randall (KR) branes \cite{Karch:2000ct,Karch:2000gx}---then we can apply the AdS/CFT correspondence \cite{Maldacena:1997re} to establish a \textit{``doubly holographic"} principle under which the braneworld has an additional third description as a non-gravitating, strongly-coupled conformal field theory.
 Thus, we can apply the usual tools of holography relating the classical bulk to the CFT in order to study semiclassical gravity on the branes indirectly while circumventing several, more complicated calculations.
 As discussed below, one recent application of double holography has been to tackle the black-hole information problem beyond 2d gravity (as in \cite{Almheiri:2019psy}).